sayali0512/LAMP/docs/Ansible-Moodle-install.md

 sudo systemctl restart sshd
 sudo passwd azureadmin
 ```
-- Above command will promt user to set new password.
+- Above command will prompt user to set new password.
 ```
 Note:
 - This new password should be given as an input to the below Ansible VM template deployment.